Eukaryot/sonic3air/framework/external/curl/curl/docs/HTTP-COOKIES.md

   The Netscape cookie file format stores one cookie per physical line in the file with a bunch of associated meta data, each field separated with TAB.
-That file is called the cookiejar in curl terminology.
+That file is called the cookie jar in curl terminology.

-  When libcurl saves a cookiejar, it creates a file header of its own in which there is a URL mention that will link to the web version of this document.
+  When libcurl saves a cookie jar, it creates a file header of its own in which there is a URL mention that links to the web version of this document.

 ## Cookie file format

   The cookie file format is text based and stores one cookie per line.
 Lines that start with `#` are treated as comments.
+An exception is lines that start with `#HttpOnly_`, which is a prefix for cookies that have the `HttpOnly` attribute set.

   Each line that specifies a single cookie consists of seven text fields separated with TAB characters.
 A valid line must end with a newline